pskopnik/Git-Deployment-Handler/README.rst

    default ``False``
 -  ``Postprocessing`` - space separated list of commands which should be performed onto the deployed files
+-  ``Preprocessing`` - space separated list of commands which should be performed before deploying any commits
 -  ``RmGitIntFiles`` - ``True`` or ``False``, whether internal git files should be deleted (.git/ and .gitignore); default ``True``
 -  ``External`` - ``True`` or ``False``, whether the Source is an